 Room ConfigurationVessel accommodations are semiprivate.
 Choice of cabins is on a first-come, first-served basis.
 All cabins accommodate couples or two companion travelers.
 If you prefer a cabin to yourself, there will be a rate supplement of 50% of the single fare cost.
 There are limited Single cabins on each sailing.

 Families & ChildrenThese trips are adult oriented, but may be suitable for children, depending on the child's age and experience.
 The M/V Sea Wolf is available for private family charters.
 Contact AdventureSmith Explorations for more information.

-Payment & CancellationIn order to confirm this trip, a deposit of $1000 is required at the time of booking if prior to January 1, 2014.
-Bookings after January 1 require a 50% of fare deposit.
+Payment & CancellationIn order to confirm this trip, a deposit of 50% of the fare is required.
 A Reservation Form, which includes a release of liability, must be completed and signed by all travelers.
 The balance of the trip price is due 90 days before the departure date.
 With 120 days advance notice, there is no charge for transferring from one departure of Glacier Bay Adventure Cruise to another, subject to availability.
 Guests who must cancel their trip for any reason must do so in writing.
 Cancellations are subject to the following per-person fees, based on number of days prior to departure:

 Up to 151 days - $500 booking fee